hardin47/website/Math154/_book/06-bootstrap.md

 \begin{align}
 Z = \frac{1}{2} \ln \Big[\frac{1+r}{1-r}\Big]
 \end{align}
 We think of this as the non-linear transformation that normalizes the sampling distribution of r.
-(Note: it is simply an inverse hyperbolic tangent function.)
+(Note: it is an inverse hyperbolic tangent function.)
 \end{enumerate}
 -->

-## 10/10/19 Agenda {#Oct10}
-1. Normal CI using BS SE
-2. Bootstrap-t (studentized) CIs
-3. Percentile CIs
-4. properties / advantages / disadvantages

 The StatKey applets which demonstrate bootstrapping are here:  http://www.lock5stat.com/StatKey/